 - aquatic physiotherapy (hydrotherapy), and so on.

-At My Rehab Team, our dedicated team of health professionals and mobile physiotherapists who have extensive training and skills in providing a holistic approach to rehabilitation after an injury or providing practical solutions to maximise your abilities if you have a long-term disability.
+At My Rehab Team, our dedicated team of health professionals and mobile physiotherapists who have extensive training and skills in providing you a holistic approach to rehabilitation after an injury or providing practical solutions to maximise your abilities if you have a long-term disability.

 Being mobile means that we can offer you a home visit service and treat you within the comfort of your own home.
 This allows for increased privacy and enables us to create a tailored treatment plan to suit your day to day lifestyle and goals in your home environment.
 We also focus on exercise physiology and we have exercise physiologists who can assist with developing an exercise programs that will help increase recovery and ability over time.

-Also, we have access to the latest rehabilitation equipment through collaborating with other services.
+Also, we have access to the latest rehabilitation equipment through collaborating with other health services.

 Physiotherapy Case Study 1: